Business Loans

 A limited partnership offers some protection for partners.
 While one general partner must assume personal liability, the other partners, called limited partners, would be protected from personal liability.

-Limited partnerships must be formed through a state government agency.
-This structure would be best for a business with one partner who is active in daily operations and could take on liability, as well as one or more less-active partners who contribute to the business but would not want to be fully liable.
+You must form a limited partnership through a state government agency.
+This structure is best for a business with one partner who is active in daily operations and agrees to take on liability and one or more less-active partners who contribute to the business but don’t want to be fully liable.
 Limited partners cannot be involved in day-to-day business functions.

 Limited liability partnership